Use the prepositions at, in and on to talk about time.

-We usually use at with clock times, mealtimes, festival, a precise time, weekend.
+We usually use at with clock times, mealtimes, festivals, a precise time, or weekend.

 at + clock times | at 7 o'clock at 11:45 a.m. at half past twelve at seven thirty |